RobinL/cheatsheets_etc/vim.md

 ci" - change inside speachmarks ca" - change around speechmarks

+\* searches for the word under the cursor

 The dot command lets us repeat the last _change_.
 A change could act at the level of individual characters, entire lines, or even the whole file.